onepub-dev/dcli/README.md

 Hello brett
 ```

 You can use your favourite editor to create DCli scripts.
-Vi or VIM work fine but Visual Code is recommended.
+Vi or VIM work fine but Visual Studio Code is recommended.

-Use Visual Code for the best development experience with Dart.
+Use Visual Studio Code for the best development experience with Dart.

-Visual Code with the dart-code extension provide a great development an debugging experience including the ability to develop and debug code on a remote server.
+Visual Studio Code with the dart-code extension provide a great development an debugging experience including the ability to develop and debug code on a remote server.

 # Contributing
 Read the [contributing guide](https://dcli.onepub.dev/contributing) for details on how to get involved.